awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 # Using a PostgreSQL database as an AWS DMS source<a name="CHAP_Source.PostgreSQL"></a>

 You can migrate data from one or many PostgreSQL databases using AWS DMS\.
 With a PostgreSQL database as a source, you can migrate data to either another PostgreSQL database or one of the other supported databases\.
-AWS DMS supports a PostgreSQL version 9\.4 and later \(for versions 9\.x\), 10\.x, 11\.x, and 12\.x database as a source for these types of databases:
+AWS DMS supports a PostgreSQL version 9\.4 and later \(for versions 9\.x\), 10\.x, 11\.x, 12\.x, and 13\.x \(for PREVIEW use only\) database as a source for these types of databases:
 + On\-premises databases
 + Databases on an Amazon EC2 instance
 + Databases on an Amazon RDS DB instance
-+ Databases on an Amazon Aurora DB instance with PostgreSQL compatibility
++ Databases on an DB instance based on Amazon Aurora PostgreSQL\-Compatible Edition